-The nonlinear models, \gls{dt}, \gls{rf}, and the tuned \gls{xgb} algorithms, yield the best performance.
-Figure \ref{fig:importance} depicts the relative importance of the independent parameters to \gls{hc} as computed by the \gls{rf} model. \gls{ml} accurately predicts \gls{ku} as a leading contributing feature to \gls{hc}.
-More surprisingly, the effect of \gls{ms} is a factor of $\sim 4$ larger than that of \gls{ku}.
-As the logarithm was applied to all inputs and outputs, the upper bound on \gls{hc} reads as $\ln{H_c} = \ln{2} + \ln{K_u} - \ln{M_s}$, giving equal weight to $K_u$ and $M_s$.
-However, as shown in Fig.~\ref{fig:exp_mats}, the uneven distribution of materials along the input parameter axes combined with a constant noise level may explain the unequal weighting.
-Finally, note that \gls{aex} has a comparatively minimal effect on \gls{hc}.
+Fig.~\ref{fig:importance} depicts the relative importance of the independent parameters for \gls{hc}, as computed by the \gls{xgb} model. \gls{ml} accurately identifies \gls{ku} as the leading contributing feature to \gls{hc}.
+More surprisingly, the effect of \gls{ms} is about four times smaller than that of \gls{ku}.
+The uneven distribution of magnetic materials (shown in Fig.~\ref{fig:exp_mats}), and a constant noise level, may explain the unequal weighting of $K_u$ and $M_s$.
+Finally, we note that \gls{aex} has a comparatively minimal effect on \gls{hc}.

-\subsection{Machine learning prediction from micromagnetic data}
+\subsubsection{Machine learning prediction from micromagnetic data}